davidcarboni/restolino/README.md

 What it does do is let you work and stays out of your way, because configuring frameworks is a distraction.
 Java is a great language with loads of support, but it's never been efficient for Web development.
 This changes that.

+Life is hard enough.
+Complexity will quitetly come and steal your time.
+Bar the door.
+Don't go looking for it.
+If it sits down it won't want to leave.

 If you're a Java purist, this is not the framework you are looking for.

 And that's it.